Coherent-state path integrals in quantum thermodynamics: Path integrals in frequency space

-where it is understood that the summation is restricted to even integers in the bosonic case and odd integers in the fermionic case, and `reg' reminds us that the divergent summation should be properly regularized.
-Here `properly' means, of course, that the result should give back Eq. \eqref{sml}.
-Naively, one might hope to be able to avoid regularization by relying on the fact that differentiating Eq. \eqref{lnzreal} with respect to $\omega$, one finds
+Naively, one might hope to be able to avoid regularization by relying on the fact that differentiating Eq. \eqref{lnzreal} with respect to $\omega$ one obtains a finite result,

-Integrating and setting to $-\ln\frac{1}{2}$ the arbitrary numerical constant, we get
+Integrating and setting to $\ln {2}$ the arbitrary numerical constant, we get

 that is the same result following from Eq. \eqref{noreg}.
-Despite being presented in several textbooks on finite-temperature field theory, e.g. Refs. \cite{altland, kapusta}, this computation leads to an incorrect result.
-Apparently this problem is not given much importance, arguably because the problematic term $\beta\hbar \omega/2$ contributes to the free energy $F = -\beta^{-1} \ln \mathcal Z$ with the constant $\zeta\hbar\omega/2$.
-This constant energy is then removed \textit{a posteriori}, based on the fact that in the limit $\beta\to\infty$ the free energy must tend to the ground state energy of the Hamiltonian, which in this case is is zero.
-However, this procedure is unsatisfactory and not mathematically sound, and should definitely be avoided.
+Despite being presented in some textbooks on finite-temperature field theory, e.g. Refs. \cite{altland, kapusta}, this computation leads to an incorrect result.
+Apparently this problem is not given much importance, perhaps because the spurious term $\beta\hbar \omega/2$ contributes to the free energy $-\beta^{-1} \ln \mathcal Z$ merely as the constant $\zeta\hbar\omega/2$.
+This constant energy is then removed \emph{a posteriori}, based on the fact that in the limit $\beta\to\infty$ the free energy must equal the ground state energy of the Hamiltonian, which in the present case is zero.
+However, this procedure is \emph{ad hoc} and lacks a sound mathematical justification, and thus should definitely be avoided.
+Crucially, there is a difference between using the known asymptotic behavior of the free energy to fix an overall numerical constant, as we did after Eq. \eqref{derll}, and using it to cancel a dimensional quantity that depends on system parameters, here the frequency $\omega$.
+While energies may be defined up to an additive constant, the fact that the magnitude of that constant depends on the physical properties of the system is unsettling.